Postgraduate (2 years full-time)

-Physicians’ Associates are in demand because of a shortfall in the number of doctors.
-Physician Associates learn vital skills to diagnose, treat and care for patients in a variety of specialist settings.
-If you have a first degree in life or health sciences, our MSc as a Physicians' Associate will train you in a wide range of clinical skills vital to the diagnosis, treatment and care of patients in primary and secondary care.
+Physicians’ Associates are in demand because of a shortfall in the number of doctors; they diagnose, treat and care for patients in a variety of specialist settings.
+If you have a first degree in life or health sciences, our MSc will train you in a wide range of clinical skills vital to the diagnosis, treatment and care of patients in primary and secondary care.

 As a physician associate, you’ll fill an important clinical role.
 You’ll be able to take a patient’s history, perform physical examinations and request and interpret diagnostic test results.
 You’ll be able to diagnose illnesses; develop treatment and management plans; perform therapeutic procedures; prescribe medication (subject to legislation); and undertake patient education, counselling and health promotion.
 From year one you’ll undertake integrated primary care placements in GP surgeries.
 In year two you’ll be on placement for the entire year as well as producing a Quality Improvement Plan for the NHS.

 Our Masters degree will help you develop a range of skills relating to the cardiovascular, respiratory and gastro-intestinal systems; the eyes, ears, nose and throat; the skin; and the renal, genitourinary, male and female reproductive systems.
 You’ll learn to become a caring, capable, knowledgeable and research-aware Physician Associate, with high-level clinical and communication skills.